nobehong/script/README.md

 ray gun don`t kill player only on ur side they are dead they are not dead on there side so

+to fix teleprot if you go in the ground just reset